-If you are like many Americans today, your once stable nest egg has cracked and crumbled, falling off the wall like the rest of the economy during the recession.
-Although these unfortunate circumstances had a great impact on people’s retirement and savings funds, it is important to realize that there are things you can do now to save what you have left or recreate what you have lost in the past years.
+If you are like many Americans today, your always concerned about your Retirement.
+It is important to realize that there are things you can do now to save what you have left or recreate what you have lost in the past years.
 For example, managing your own various retirement and savings accounts can save you a lot of money in the end.

 Like The Wall Street Journal states in their article about costs that can ruin a retirement savings, “What you don’t know can cost you, and sometimes cost dearly.
 Advisers say that there’s a host of unknown costs and fees lurking inside your 401(k) plans, IRAs and other such retirement accounts.
 And often, those fees can make a world of difference in your overall investment returns.”

 Know What Happens with your Money

 Because many Americans are unaware of what is going on with their money and their accounts, it is entirely possible that many are losing a large chunk over time to small fees here and there.
 There are both large and small fees often associated with accounts like these.
 For instance, a small fee that many people rarely notice tacked onto their statement like when people move their IRA accounts, adds up.
 As The Wall Street Journal reported, “…These clients were whacked with two unexpected fees one was the so-called account transfer fee and another was the annual maintenance fee.”
 This happens a lot because banks and brokerage firms do not like having their assets leave or transfer out.